outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

 ## diagram

+    - interface query visuals
+    - interface traversal flow diagram
+    - interface conversion, matching, starting point selection
+      - checking if relevant information is found

+    - make diagram for dimension links higher than 3d that are depictable in the same network space
+      - should show variables that impact other variables, the change rates of these relationships
+      - overall impact should be calculatable from these relationships
+      - should show similar movements for correlated variables
+      - should show skippable/derivable variables (variables that can be resolved later than they normally are)
+      - should show meta forces for overall trends in change rules (direction of combined variable forces)
+      - should show limits of measurability & threshold metrics

+    - finish diagrams for specific concepts, core functions, concept operations (combine, collide, connect, merge, apply), ethical shapes
+      - chaos & ethics graph
+      - variable accretion patterns (how an object becomes influenced by a new variable, complex system interaction patterns, etc)
+      - make diagram of potential matrix to display the concept
+        - map parameter sets to potential matrix shapes
+      - finish diagrams for intent (more examples of matching structure with intent), cause (shapes & ambiguity), concept (evolution of concepts, networks, distortion functions)
+      - diagram for argument

+    - finish informal fallacy diagrams: https://en.wikipedia.org/wiki/List_of_fallacies

     - make a system layer diagram with interfaces to allow specification of core interfaces & other interface layers (interface interface)

     - make a system layer diagram for structures to include layers of structures (beyond core structures like curves, to include n-degree structures like a wave, as well as semantic output structures like a key, crossing the layer that generates info structures like an insight, a probability, etc)